dmdbilal/FindMed/README.md

 # 🏥 FindMed – Find Doctors Nearby

-**FindMed** is a modern iOS app that helps hospitals find part-time doctors and medical graduates nearby.
+**FindMed** is a iOS app that helps hospitals find part-time doctors and medical graduates nearby.
 It streamlines the hiring process with an intuitive interface and powerful features built for both hospitals and healthcare professionals.

 ## 🚀 Features